Updated: Jul 25

 The thought of waiting another 6-8 months from then to move seemed torturous to me, but the reality was that we had a lot of work to do on the house still before we could put it on the market anyway.
 We were right in the middle of some big projects.
 Then Ralph said, “realistically, we have about a year’s worth of work to go on this house given the pace we’re going now.”
 He was spot on with his estimation.

 A year to wait seemed like forever!
-I also wasn’t sure if this possible job with Tim would work out given it was a new company and he could have needed people before I could ever even get down there.
+I also wasn’t sure if this possible job in Florida would work out given it was a new company and they could have needed people before I could ever even get down there.

 Meanwhile, my dad and stepmom moved to TN in March of 2021.
 We had only been neighbors for about a year and really enjoyed that!
 It felt surreal saying goodbye to them as they left to fulfill what we thought was our dream.
 We believe that this was God's way of moving them there as it has been a